rancher/rancher-docs/versioned_docs/version-2.0-2.4/reference-guides/user-settings/manage-cloud-credentials.md

 - [During creation of a node template](../../pages-for-subheaders/use-new-nodes-in-an-infra-provider.md#node-templates) for a cluster.
 - In the **User Settings**

-All cloud credentials are bound to the user profile of who created it.
-They **cannot** be shared across users.
+Cloud credentials are bound to their creator's user profile.
+They **cannot** be shared between non-admin users.
+However, admins are able to view and manage the cloud credentials of other users.

 ## Creating a Cloud Credential from User Settings